Leggett & Platt Governance

 - Periodically review the Company’s Corporate Governance Guidelines and recommend any changes to the Board.

-- Periodically review the Company's Articles and Bylaws and recommend any changes related to corporate governance matters to the Board.
+- Periodically review the Company’s Articles and Bylaws and recommend any changes related to corporate governance matters.

 - Review the qualifications and performance of incumbent directors in determining whether to recommend them for re-election to the Board.
 In making this determination, the Committee will consider the director’s attendance, level of participation, quality of performance, and any transactions between the director and the Company.
 When necessary or appropriate, recommend to the Board the removal of a director or a member of a Board committee.